The Opening Act

 It looks like a God who cares about hospitality, who wants us to invite everyone to the table, and gives us what we need to serve up a feast, a God who wants no one to be excluded, who goes into the back room so that the servants can take part in the celebration too.

-It looks like a God who doesn’t get too fussed with rites of purification, preferring to take those stone jars and use them to bring joy to the people.
+It looks like a God who doesn’t get too fussed about rites of purification, preferring to take those stone jars and use them to bring joy to the people.

 But above all else, it looks like a God of grace.